samtools/tabix/README.md

 ```

+## Rpairix
+* Rpairix is an R package for reading pairix-indexed pairs files.
+It has its own repo: https:/github.com/4dn-dcic/Rpairix

 ## Pairs_merger
 Pairs_merger is a tool that merges indexed pairs files that are already sorted and creates a sorted output pairs file.
 Pairs_merger uses a k-way merge sort algorithm starting with k file streams.
 Specifically, it loops over a merged iterator composed of a dynamically sorted array of k interators.
 It does not require additional memory nor produces temporary files.